Welcome to fishlarvae.com!

 Disclaimer: This is not an official site of the Norwegian Institute of Marine Research (IMR).
 The IMR’s official site is here.

-On 18 December 2013, Anne Berit Skiftesvik will give an open lecture at the Institute of Marine Research, Bergen, Norway, documenting the history of the wrasses as a resource fish – from the early days when they were used as bait to today when they are one of the few remaining treatments for salmon lice infestations on salmon farms.
+On 18 December 2013, Anne Berit Skiftesvik gave an open lecture at the Institute of Marine Research, Bergen, Norway, documenting the history of the wrasses as a resource fish – from the early days when they were used as bait to today when they are one of the few remaining treatments for salmon lice infestations on salmon farms.

 Caroline Durif et al.'s article on magnetic compass orientation in eel is in the top 5% of articles tracked by altmetric